Services for parents who have experienced recurrent care proceedings: Updated November 2022

 Despite this evident growth in locally developed services, they are still relatively few in number, and small in scale.
 The services face a number of challenges, particularly with regards to sustainability and funding.

-The report, Services for parents who have experienced recurrent care proceedings: Where are we now?
+Services for parents who have experienced recurrent care proceedings: Where are we now?
 Findings from mapping of locally developed services in England (2021), is the first national overview of existing, specialist services in England for parents who have appeared in one or more sets of care proceedings (commonly referred to as recurrent care proceedings).